unional/typescript-blackbook/pages/02-javascript-syntax/README.md

 # JavaScript Syntax

 In this chapter,
-we will focus on the syntax and keywords already exist in JavaScript.
+I will go over syntax and keywords already exist in JavaScript, and how to work with them in TypeScript environment.

 ## Topics